Research

 Guest Lectures

-I've always loved teaching and I'm grateful for these opportunities to share my research with the community!
+I've always loved teaching and I'm grateful for these opportunities to share my experience and research with the community!

 RLHF & Model Alignment